IvDyriv/kitchen-service/README.md

 A Django web application for managing restaurant kitchen operations.
 Cooks can add new dishes, assign themselves to dishes, and organize meals by type.

+## 🚀 Deployed Project
+You can view the live version here: [Kitchen Service on Render](https://kitchen-service-jk0h.onrender.com)

 ---

 ## 🧾 Description